Understanding SR-22 insurance in Alabama

 How long do you need an SR-22 in Alabama?

-In Alabama, drivers usually need to keep an SR-22 for three years.
-If you don't maintain insurance during this time, the consequences can be serious.
-You'll be breaking the law and could face more fines and penalties.
+Typically, Alabama drivers must maintain an SR-22 for three years.
+However, if you fail to maintain insurance during this time, the consequences can be severe.
+Not only will you be in violation of the law, but you may also face additional fines and penalties.

 Reasons for requiring SR-22 insurance in Alabama

-You may need an SR-22 in Alabama for reasons like:
+You may need an SR-22 in Alabama for reasons such as:

 • Reckless driving